zedr/pycon17-bitcoin/PITCHME.md

 and **validate** the entire blockchain.

 ---
-# Act 5: proof of work
+# Final Act : Proof of work

  > The supply of money should rise at a constant rate